EinsteinOmics/OmicsWorkshop/README.md

 <br />

-### 07 Dr. Simone Sidoli and Juan Sepulveda → scATAC-seq
+### 07 Dr. Simone Sidoli and Juan Sepulveda → Proteomics

 - For view only: navigate to [this folder](https://github.com/EinsteinOmics/OmicsWorkshop/tree/main/07_Proteomics_SimoneJuan), and download the .HTML file: click on the .html file, then click the Download button top right of screen, which looks like an arrow pointing downward, or click the button with three dots on top right and click download.
 - For interactive use on HPC: see instructions above for details to either use git clone / git pull, or download the folder and transfer to HPC using samba.